 Cross Hill is a tiny town located in the state of South Carolina.
 With a population of 415 people and just one neighborhood, Cross Hill is the 238th largest community in South Carolina.

-When you are in Cross Hill, you'll notice that it is more blue-collar than most other communities in America.
-60.83% of Cross Hill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Cross Hill is a blue-collar town, with 60.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cross Hill is a town of production and manufacturing workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Cross Hill who work in food service (9.68%), management occupations (6.91%), and community and social services (5.07%).

-As is often the case in a small town, Cross Hill doesn't have a public transportation system that people use for their commute.
+Cross Hill is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Cross Hill ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.71% of people over 25 have a college degree.